Select Language::

 FRCS (Edinburgh), FAMS

 Dr Sharon Koh is an experienced colorectal surgeon and the former Director of Endoscopy at Alexandra Health.
+She specialises in colorectal surgery, minimally invasive surgery, and advanced endoscopy.

 Dr Koh completed her fellowship at Cedars-Sinai Medical Centre in the US after being awarded the Academic Medicine Development Award by the National University Hospital.